Biden administration plans to end COVID public health emergency in May

 The Biden administration on Monday announced that the COVID-19 public health emergency, which has been in place since January 2020, is set to end on May 11.

 The Biden administration has repeatedly said it would provide a notice of at least 60 days if it decided to end the PHE so that health care providers and stakeholders could have time to prepare.
-Monday’s announcement provides gives 101 days until the emergency officially ends.
+Monday’s announcement provided 101 days until the emergency officially ends.

 Under the flexibilities that were enacted under the PHE, traditional Medicare and Medicare Advantage beneficiaries were able to receive free at-home COVID-19 testing and treatments and pay no cost-sharing.